Active assembly and non-reciprocal dynamics of elastic membranes: Acknowledgements

 \section{Acknowledgements}

 We thank Layne Frechette, Bulbul Chakraborty, and Xiaoming Mao for insightful discussions.
-This work was primarily supported by the Department of Energy (DOE) DE-SC0022291.
+This work was primarily supported by the Department of Energy (DOE) DE-SC0022291 (JB, SR, IK, SF, ZD).
+FB acknowledges support of the Gordon and Betty Moore post-doctoral fellowship (GBMF award \#2919).
 The theory was supported in part by grant NSF PHY-2309135 to the Kavli Institute for Theoretical Physics (MB).
+V.V. and S.C. acknowledges partial support from the Army Research Office under grant W911NF-22-2-0109 and W911NF-23-1-0212, the National Science Foundation through the Center for Living Systems (grant no. 2317138), the National Institute for Theory and Mathematics in Biology, the Simons Foundation and the Chan Zuckerberg Foundation.